Configure the database schemas

 SQL Server repository and data locations databases should also be configured as follows for Semarchy xDM:

-• QUOTED_IDENTIFIER should be set to ON to force SQL Server to follow the ISO rules for identifiers and literal values quoting, using the following command:
+• Set QUOTED_IDENTIFIER to ON to force SQL Server to follow the ISO rules for identifiers and literal values quoting, using the following command:

 ALTER DATABASE <database_name> SET QUOTED_IDENTIFIER ON;

-• READ_COMMITTED_SNAPSHOT should be set to ON to allow connections to access the previous (committed) version of the records being modified instead of waiting for them to be unlocked, using the following command:
+• Set READ_COMMITTED_SNAPSHOT to ON to enable connections to access the previous (committed) version of the records being modified, rather than of waiting for the records to be unlocked.
+This can be done using the following command:

 ALTER DATABASE <database_name> READ_COMMITTED_SNAPSHOT ON;